mongodb-industry-solutions/retail-unified-commerce/README.md

-# Leafy Store Associate Demo App – Unified Data and Search for Smarter Product Discovery
+# Leafy Store Portal App – Unified Data and Search for Smarter Product Discovery

 This README helps developers understand the purpose, structure, and deployment process of this Demo App.